xxnxjah/An-Image-Classifier-with-Transfer-Learning/README.md

 * Visual inspection of predictions
 * Model set to `eval()` mode during inference

-* ## Results
+## Results

-The transfer learning approach successfully classified traffic sign images while requiring significantly less training time than training a convolutional neural network from scratch.
+The transfer learning approach successfully learned to distinguish between the `stop` and `not_stop` classes using a relatively small training dataset.

-Model evaluation demonstrated stable validation performance with minimal signs of overfitting.
+The model was trained for 10 epochs using a frozen pretrained ResNet-18 feature extractor and demonstrated stable validation performance throughout training.

-Sample predictions generated during inference are available in the `results/` directory.
+Example predictions generated during inference are available in the `results/` directory.

 ## Inference on New Images